 The researchers did is that they tested the blood sugar levels and memory skills of the participants.
 In addition, they did brain scans on the participants in order to measure the hippocampus and its size.

-Hippocampus is the part of the brain which has a vital role in memory.
+Hippocampus is part of the brain that has a vital role in memory.

 Participants who had low blood glucose levels had better scores on their memory tests.
 Moreover, they had more significant volumes in their hippocampus.
 The participants are also doing a word recall test.

 They had to recall one list of 15 minutes, half an hour after hearing these words.
 The participants performed better in times when they had low blood glucose levels.

 According to Agnes Flöel, M.D., the study author, based on the obtained results even for people who have a normal range of blood sugar, lowering their blood glucose levels might be a promising strategy for preventing cognitive decline and memory issues as these people age.

 Some strategies for increasing physical activity and lowering calorie intake need to be tested.

 Try to include more omega-3 fatty acids in your regular diet.
 This acid might help you prevent cognitive decline and improve the health of your heart.

 Try to follow a wholesome diet that will be based on lean meats, whole grains, vegetables, and fruits.
 Moreover, you should try to limit the intake of foods high in fat.
 This is a typical “Mediterranean diet.”

 As a matter of fact, this specific diet had been linked to a lower chance of chronic degenerative diseases like AD.

 Remember to consult your doctor before using any supplements.
 Also, you should talk about any possible interactions with other drugs you might be taking.
 Bear in mind; that prevention is the key.